lariskovski/jenkins-docker/README.md

 - you can access the jenkins in the port 8080 (or change the mapping)

-- the registry's purpose is to build the images that passes the pipeline's tests (as the jenkins has access to the docker host's docker comamnds)
+- the registry's purpose is to build the images that passes the pipeline's tests (as jenkins has access to docker commands)